BUS ACCIDENT ATTORNEYS

 Mechanical failure or malfunction: The companies and owners of these buses have a legal obligation to maintain them and make sure they are routinely serviced.
 These regular checkups are meant to avoid bus accidents, but sometimes when there is a malfunction with the steering or brakes that cause an accident, the bus company can be found negligent if they are not able to show the bus was adequately serviced.

 TYPES OF BUS ACCIDENTS

 Bus accidents are generally broken down into three categories.
 An attorney handling bus accidents should be familiar with these types of cases, the laws, and the regulations.

 Commercial Bus Accident: A commercial bus (also called an intercity bus) is a transit service that takes passengers a significantly long distance.
 Unlike a transit bus that has frequent stops throughout, a transit service will generally have a starting point and a destination.
 This distance could be from city to city or state to state.
 Greyhound is one of the more popular commercial bus companies.

 Transit Bus Accident: Transit buses (public bus) are the buses we see every day to and from work.
 Combine all of the going and stopping with cars trying to drive around the buses (as well as cutting them off) and it is no surprise these buses end up in accidents.
 Unfortunately, these buses tend to be involved in pedestrian accidents and fatalities.

 School Bus Accident: This is the most common of bus accidents each year.
-According to statistics from the National Highway Traffic Safety Administration (NHTSA), there were 1,236 fatal school transportation related crashes from 2001 to 2010.
+According to statistics from the National Highway Traffic Safety Administration (NHTSA), there was 1,236 fatal school transportation-related crashes from 2001 to 2010.

 If you or a loved one have been involved in a bus accident, you need to call the Miami-Dade, Broward and Palm Beach bus accident lawyers at MADALON LAW for a free consultation and start getting answers to your questions today.